jeffbski/redux-logic/examples/notification/README.md

 export const notifyRemoveLogic = createLogic({
   type: NOTIFY_REMOVE,

-  process({ getState, action }, dispatch) {
+  // everytime we remove an item, if queued, send action to display one process({ getState, action }, dispatch) {
     // unless other middleware/logic introduces async behavior, the
     // state will have been updated by the reducers before process runs